SAP-samples/ui5-exercises-codejam/chapters/chapter00/readme.md

 # Chapter 0 - Preparing the Development Environment

-At the end of this chapter we will have prepared our development environment so that we can start developing our bookshop app.
+By the end of this chapter we will have prepared our development environment so that we can start developing our bookshop app.

 ## Steps